 BlockCypher hosts full-node blockchains that contribute towards optimal security in the validation and relaying of transactions

-All account passwords are salted/bcrypt-hashed, which means that even if a hacker had gained access to your account, the damage would be very limited.
+All account passwords are salted/bcrypt-hashed, which means that the damage would be very limited even if a hacker had gained access to your account.

 BlockCypher does not store any user’s private keys, which gives users confidence that nothing much can be stolen if their account is infiltrated.

 The platform uses private keys temporarily in the Contract API, Microtransaction API, and the Payment Forwarding API and does not store them.

 Moreover, it discards these temporary private keys the second there is no longer any use for them.

 BlockCypher also requires users to sign their transactions locally, especially for large-value transactions or operations.
 While this process can be a little more complicated, it is much more secure and helps users to keep their blockchain assets under control.